josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/animation_tree.md

 ## For better blending

-In Godot 4.0+, in order for the blending results to be deterministic (reproducible and always consistent), the blended property values must have a specific initial value.
+For the blending results to be deterministic (reproducible and always consistent), the blended property values must have a specific initial value.
 For example, in the case of two animations to be blended, if one animation has a property track and the other does not, the blended animation is calculated as if the latter animation had a property track with the initial value.

 When using Position/Rotation/Scale 3D tracks for Skeleton3D bones, the initial value is Bone Rest.
-For other properties, the initial value is 0 and if the track is present in the RESET animation, the value of its first keyframe is used instead.
+For other properties, the initial value is `0` and if the track is present in the `RESET` animation, the value of its first keyframe is used instead.

 For example, the following AnimationPlayer has two animations, but one of them lacks a Property track for Position.

 @Image(source: "blending1.png")

-This means that the animation lacking that will treat those Positions as Vector2(0, 0).
+This means that the animation lacking that will treat those Positions as `Vector2(0, 0)`.

 @Image(source: "blending2.png")

-This problem can be solved by adding a Property track for Position as an initial value to the RESET animation.
+This problem can be solved by adding a Property track for Position as an initial value to the `RESET` animation.

 @Image(source: "blending3.png")

 @Image(source: "blending4.png")

-> Note: Be aware that the RESET animation exists to define the default pose when loading an object originally.
+> Note: Be aware that the `RESET` animation exists to define the default pose when loading an object originally.
 > It is assumed to have only one frame and is not expected to be played back using the timeline.
 >